 Mrs. Wheeler passed away in October 2003 and generously left over $3.5 million to the university with the Department of Family and Consumer Sciences as the primary benefactor, the fourth-largest gift by an individual to Bradley and the largest ever to the Department of Family and Consumer Sciences and the College of Education and Health Sciences.

 Only the interest from this gift is used to support new initiatives within the department.
 It was Mrs. Wheeler's wish that her gift be used by the Department of Family and Consumer Sciences for the overall purpose of helping empower women.
 There is no better way to do that than to honor and support professional achievement and development with a three-part initiative benefiting students, faculty, and the profession of family and consumer sciences.
 The donation established an endowed professorship, with a supporting graduate assistantship, a center of excellence for collaborative research, and scholarships in the Department of Family and Consumer Sciences.
-The renewable research scholarships are for qualifying incoming freshman students now known as Wheeler Scholars.
+The renewable research scholarships are for qualifying incoming first-year students now known as Wheeler Scholars.
 The C.C.
 Wheeler Institute is managed by Dr. Rachel Vollmer, Interim Director.